AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 # nil-ril-nf

-The `nil-ril-nf` pipeline will align, call variants, and generate datasets for NIL sequence data.
+The `nil-ril-nf` pipeline will align, call variants, and generate datasets for NIL and RIL sequence data.
 It runs a hidden-markov-model to fill in missing genotypes from low-coverage sequence data.

 [TOC]